linkorb/anonymizer/README.md

 ## Configuration

-You can use the environment (or a .env file) to pass ANONYMIZER_DSN and ANONYMIZER_FILENAME values to the `anonymizer run` command.
+You can use the environment (or a .env file) to pass ANONYMIZER_DSN (or PDO) and ANONYMIZER_FILENAME values to the `anonymizer run` command.
 These values will be used to connect to the database, and read the specified configuration yaml file.

 ## About the "randomly" generated data